 - Bring a valid photo ID to your appointment.

-- Call your insurance company to find out about co-pays and other coverage issues.
+- Call your insurance company to find out about co-pays and other potential coverage issues.

-- Prepare to have transportation to and from the doctor's office.
+- Make sure you have transportation to and from the doctor’s office.

 - Be prepared to tell your doctor how and when you injured yourself.
 Jot down any specific details such as what you felt or heard at the time.